 “The truth is an endless death agony.
 The truth is death.
 You have to choose: death or lies.”

 — Céline, Journey to the End of the Night

 Beirut’s Centre Ville can now be added to Lebanon’s extensive list of ruins, perhaps alongside the Temple of Bacchus in Baalbek or the Roman necropolis at Tyre.
 Before a car bomb ended his life in 2005, the late Prime Minister Rafik Hariri gave the Solidere corporation a mandate and compulsory purchase powers to develop the city’s central district.
-The familiar turn-of-the-century public-private push-through envisaged the old souks, the traditional Arab markets that stood on the demarcation line between the Muslim west and the Christian east during the Civil War, becoming “a cynergic shopping, hospitality, entertainment and cultural centre.”
+The familiar turn-of-the-century public-private push-through envisaged the old souks, the traditional Arab markets that stood on the demarcation line between the Muslim West and the Christian East during the Civil War, becoming “a synergic shopping, hospitality, entertainment and cultural center.”

 A marina yacht club was founded.
 A Herzog and de Muron apartment building with interiors designed by Versace went up.
 Tommy Hilfiger, Fendi, Rolex, Paul, Victoria’s Secret, etc. all moved in alongside high-end seafood restaurants and a cinema complex.
 Following the financial crash of 2019 though, and the Coronavirus measures and the 2020 port explosion, much of this aseptic vision is in tatters.